Rmorbey/Russell-CV/README.md

 ##### <ins>How I implemented these into a tech environment:</ins> #####

 * These skills helped while learning new languages and frameworks.
-* Not feeling overwhelmed with new seed or legacy projcts.
+* Not feeling overwhelmed with new seed or legacy projects.
 * Building an understanding around new concepts and frameworks in a few days.
 * Researching best practicies and expected testing structures.